 This is a simple plugin that automatically creates new child nodes in the Umbraco back end upon publishing a node, based on a set of user-defined rules.

-Here's an example rule:
+Here's an example configuration

 - createdDocTypeAlias: The document type alias of the document being published.
 IF the document being published has the specified doctype alias, then the rule will execute.